By Jennifer Smith, CHN, BHC, FBCC

 By following our clean eating tips above, you will find your transition to clean eating much smoother and more cost effective.
 Clean eating doesn't have to be expensive or time consuming, but you need to have a plan to get going.
 Follow these clean eating tips and you will be well on your way to successfully starting to eat clean, improve your energy, improve your weight and your overall health.
 Remember to start with small sustainable habits which lead to long term lifestyle changes.
 Short-term diets always fail in the end, conversely building small habits will help you to maintain a healthier lifestyle for the long-term.

 I hear this question all the time.
-Your diet will make the biggest impact on your health for better or for worse.
-If you eat a poor diet, your health will follow your lead into poor health.
-If you choose to make changes now to your diet by following a clean eating or keto / low carb diet, your health will begin to improve.
+Your nutrition habits will make the biggest impact on your health for better or for worse.
+If you eat a highly processed nutrient deficient foods, your health will follow your lead into poor health.
+If you choose to make changes now to your nutrition habits by improving food choices and adding healthy habits, your health will begin to improve.

 This does not require perfection to see major improvements in energy and some symptoms beginning to diminish.
 In fact, I don't want you to be perfect!
 This is not a diet, because diets always fail and lead to weight re-gain and increasing your weight above where you started!
 I want you to aim for a little improvement every day, and every week.

-If you're ready to take your nutrition to the next level and learn the habits to make you successful implementing clean eating or keto / low carb as a long-term lifestyle, book your free discovery call with Jennifer at this link.
+If you're ready to take your health to the next level and learn the habits to make you successful with long-term lifestyle change, book your free discovery call with Jennifer below.